I-Am-Nicholas/metaHumanDB/README.md

   - protractor conf.js

   These tests will also run in a dedicated window of your browser.
-Switch bck to the command line to see the rows of green passed test dots!
+Switch back to the command line window to see the rows of green passed test dots!

 ## ISSUES